Family of Lyndon B. Johnson

 The family of Lyndon B. Johnson is an American political family related to Lyndon B. Johnson, the 36th president of the United States (1963–1969), and his wife Lady Bird Johnson, the second lady of the United States (1961–1963) and the first lady of the United States (1963–1969).
 Their immediate family was the First Family of the United States from 1963 to 1969.
+They also served as the Second Family of the United States from 1961 to 1963, when Lyndon B. Johnson was vice president.

 Immediate family

 The immediate family of Lyndon B, Johnson consists of his wife and their two daughters.
 The couple and their two daughters all shared the initials LBJ.

-Wife
+Lady Bird Johnson

 Claudia Alta "Lady Bird" Johnson (née Taylor) was born on December 22, 1912, in Karnack, Texas, and died on July 11, 2007.
 She was an American socialite and first lady of the United States.
 She was married to Lyndon B. Johnson from 1934 until his death in 1973.

 She was well-educated for a woman of her era and was a capable manager and a successful investor.
 As first lady, she was an advocate for beautifying the nation's cities and highways, and the Highway Beautification Act came to be informally known as "Lady Bird's Bill".
 She received the Presidential Medal of Freedom in 1977, and the Congressional Gold Medal in 1988, the highest honor bestowed upon a US civilian.